Cambodia's Got Talent: Auditions

 Each year's competition begins with a set of audition stages, the first of which is conducted by production teams across various cities in Cambodia.
 This stage is open to all forms of acts and judged by an independent group, and thus determines who will take part in the next stage of auditions titled "Judges' Auditions" - these are held in a public venue within select cities across the country and are attended by the judges handling that year's contest.

 Each participant that reaches this stage of auditions is held offstage from the main performing area in a waiting room, and given a number that denotes when they will perform.
 Upon being called before the judges, the participant is given 90 seconds to demonstrate their act, with a live audience present for all performances.
 Each judge is given a buzzer, and may use it during a performance if they are unimpressed, hate what is being performed, or feel the act is a waste of their time; if a participant is buzzed by all judges, their performance is automatically over.
 At the end of a performance, the judges give constructive criticism and feedback about what they saw, whereupon they each give a vote - a participant requires a majority vote approving their performance to proceed to the next stage, otherwise they are eliminated from the program at that stage.
 Many acts that move on may be cut by producers and may be forced to forfeit their place due to the limited slots available for the next stage.
 Filming for each season always begins when the Judges' Auditions are taking place, with the show's presenter standing in the wings of each venue's stage to interview and give personal commentary on a participant's performance.

-In addition, during the auditions, the "Golden Buzzer" is placed on the center of the judging panel.
+In addition, during the auditions, the "Golden Buzzer" is placed in the center of the judging panel.
 During auditions, each judge is allowed to use the Golden Buzzer to send an act automatically into the live shows, regardless of the opinion of the other judges; when it was initially used, the buzzer simply saved an act from elimination.
 The only rule to the buzzer was that a judge could use it only once per season.